radavis/radavis.github.io/_drafts/_cms-eapd-project.md

 Why does this feel like a bunch of technology thrown together by a 5-year-old? - don't be negative.

 We're all losing our minds, watching the fall of democracy and representative government in real-time, live-streamed over the internet.
 I'm supposed to focus on my work and be productive?
 Are you serious?

+---

+This thing is a fucking tangled mess.
+Fuck this shit.